davidjameshumphreys/cypher/README.md

 # cypher

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to encrypt text using ROT13.

+Created at the Forward dojo September '12.

 ## Usage